 Provost’s Teaching Fellows.
 Faculty creativity and innovation in teaching is not consistently recognized and supported in American higher education, even at leading research universities.
 In 2013, Dr. Keller established a network of faculty innovators who are directly supported by the Provost’s Office in their commitment to advancing creativity, innovation, and passion for teaching and learning in their academic units and across the university.

 Early Readiness High School Graduation Option.
 High school graduation requirements are primarily defined in terms of seat time, rather than the knowledge and skills that students need to be successful in postsecondary education.
 In 2011, Dr. Keller worked with the Texas Legislature to design, pass and implement a groundbreaking competency-based high school graduation option, which allows high-achieving students to graduate from high school based on their readiness for public research universities.
 High schools can partner with UT Austin or Texas A&M to help students take advantage of this option, or students can receive diplomas directly through UT Austin’s online high school.

 In 2007, Dr. Keller worked with the Texas Legislature and the Texas Comptroller’s Office to design, pass, and implement an innovative 529 prepaid college savings option that enables families to protect their college savings from future tuition increases at public colleges and universities.
-The design ensures that the Promise Fund is financially sound even in uncertain economic times.
+The design ensures the Tuition Promise Fund is financially sound even in uncertain economic times.
 The program also includes scholarships to incentivize college savings through the Match the Promise Foundation.